MeritxellMa/hellojenkins/README.md

 #### Link Django project
 1. 'Manage Jenkins' > 'Manage Nodes'> 'New Node'
+2. Set your Django project path in 'Remote root directory'
-2. Set node params and save
+3. Set other node params and save
 - Remember to have '.ssh/known_hosts' file in Jenkins home dir if you acces node through ssh
-    - Set your Django project path in 'Remote root directory'

 ### Execute remote jobs from Jenkins container
 1. 'New Item' > 'Pipeline'
 2. In 'Build Triggers' tab set periodicity if needed with CRON syntax